 |Previous College:||Idaho '95|

-Former Idaho defensive lineman Brian Strandley returned to the Eastern football coaching staff in 2012 and enters his fourth season overall at EWU.
-For the third-straight year, he serves as EWU’s tight ends and offensive tackles coach in 2014 after spending one season in 2006 as EWU’s defensive line coach.
+Back to coaching on his native defensive line, former Idaho defensive lineman Brian Strandley returned to the Eastern football coaching staff in 2012.
+He will join Ryan Sawyer as a coach on the defensive line in 2015 after spending the previous three seasons as EWU's tight ends and offensive tackles coach.
+He spent one previous season in 2006 as EWU’s defensive line coach.

 The tight ends he coached in 2013 included third team All-Big Sky Conference selection Zack Gehring, with offensive tackles Clay DeBord (second team) and Cassidy Curtis (honorable mention) also recognized.
 Gehring finished his 50-game EWU career with 34 starts, 44 receptions, 511 yards and five touchdowns.